DPDK/dpdk/doc/guides/nics/virtio.rst

    both negotiated, this path will be selected.
 #.
 Packed virtqueue in-order non-mergeable path: If in-order feature is negotiated and
    Rx mergeable is not negotiated, this path will be selected.
+#.
+Packed virtqueue vectorized Rx path: If building and running environment support
+   AVX512 && in-order feature is negotiated && Rx mergeable is not negotiated &&
+   TCP_LRO Rx offloading is disabled && vectorized option enabled, this path will be selected.
+#.
+Packed virtqueue vectorized Tx path: If building and running environment support
+   AVX512 && in-order feature is negotiated && vectorized option enabled, this path will be selected.

 Rx/Tx callbacks of each Virtio path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~